 The impact of high quality teaching was evident in our assessments, observations, children's work and parental voice.
 This was particularly evident in reading where, in KS2 outcomes, the gap narrowed in line with our objectives.
 The impact was evident across the foundation subjects of the curriculum also where the vast majority of PP children are accessing the curriculum at an appropriate level and making strong progress.
 A target will be set of achieving the national average (in 2023 this was 44%) of Pupil Premium eligible pupils meeting the combined expected standard at the end of KS2.
-In our current year 6 cohort, based on expected outcomes this year, this stands at 50%.
+Outcomes for 2023-2024 are as follows: